“If I shut up the heavens so that there is no rain, or if I command the locust to devour the land, or if I send pestilence among my people….”

 But why would God do that?!
 What a downer after such a high!

-They just experienced His goodness and lovingkindess, why would God send drought and pestilence to oppress them if He is good and loving?
+They just experienced His goodness and lovingkindess, why would God send drought and pestilence to oppress them?
+If He is good and loving, why would allow that?

 Well, … because He is good and loving.